What then are the values that I am basing all of this on? Where do those come from?

 The central value of humanism based on knowledge then is critical inquiry: the ability to point out flaws in existing knowledge and propose alternatives.
 Imagine how limited our available music would be today if we had banned new compositions after say Beethoven.

 We should always strive for regulation and self-regulation that supports critical inquiry.
-In business for instance, critical inquiry often takes the form of competition in the market which is why regulations that support the functioning of competitive markets is so important.
+In business for instance, critical inquiry often takes the form of competition in the market which is why regulations that support the functioning of competitive markets are so important.
 Both the sections on Economic Freedom and on Informational Freedom will introduce examples of regulation that are aimed at increasing competition in the age of digital technology.
 Individually, critical inquiry requires our ability to be open to feedback in the face of our deeply rooted confirmation bias.
 This will be addressed in the section on Psychological Freedom.
 In politics critical inquiry is enabled by democracy which gets its own chapter.

 Freedom of speech in this view is not a value in and of itself.
 It is a crucial enabler of critical inquiry.
 But we can also see how limits on free speech — which are part of such regulation — flow from the same value.
 If you can use speech to call for violence against individuals or minority groups then you can use speech to suppress critical inquiry.